kigawas/blog/content/posts/y-combinator-in-python.md

 ### The final version without variables

 Remember we cannot define variables in lambda calculus?
-So we just remove the variable name and reach the final version:
+So we just remove variables and reach the final version:

 ```python
 print(